openshift/origin/docs/proposals/apiman-integration.md

 ```
 Additionally, services will be further annotated identifying who is managing the service.
 The proposed annotation is:
 ```
-  openshift.io/service-managed-by: apiman
+  api.service.openshift.io/api-manager: apiman
 ```
+The initial implementation will support the value 'apiman' where other implementations may provide a value as needed.
 Service providers will explicitly publish a service using the APIMan user interface.
 Future iterations may include functionality to automatically publish a service when these annotations are applied.

 ### OpenShift CLI Modifications
 The following changes are stretch goals for the initial release.
 The OpenShift client binary will be updated to allow a user to: